-WCCN, the Central Catholic News Network, broadcasts each morning during the homeroom period, followed by Channel 1, a national program for schools.
+VNN, the Viking News Network, broadcasts each morning during the homeroom period.
 Anchors provide students with import-ant (and sometimes less important) information on activities, sports, and upcoming events.
 Technicians set up and run the broadcast, while cameramen run the equipment.
-If you enjoy knowing what's going on before anyone else, can enunciate your prepositions, and know the difference between talking and babbling, WCCN may be looking for you.
+If you enjoy knowing what's going on before anyone else, can enunciate your prepositions, and know the difference between talking and babbling, WCCN Interscholastic Athleticsmay be looking for you.